ericlenio/escreen/README.md

 The main idea is that escreen launches a back end server (written in nodejs) which serves up files/data/resources to your shell sessions (either local, or ssh'd to some other system).
-A random port is chosen for the server so that multiple escreen invocations are completely isolated.

 # Requirements

 * Support for running on Linux, FreeBSD and Mac OS X
 * Assumes you use bash as your main shell
 * When started, escreen will automatically launch a nodejs server to serve up all of your profile preferences/settings.
-So you will have to have nodejs installed (recommend 0.10.35 or later).
+So you will have to have nodejs installed (0.10.35 or later).
 * Depends on some basic Unix programs like gzip, grep, cut
 * Also must have perl and openssl
 * Useful to have vim